umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 ![User Groups](images/default_permisions.png)

-You can then decide whether the users in the new User Group can restore, restore partial or transfer content.
+You can decide whether the users in the new User Group can restore, restore partial or transfer content.

 To edit an already existing user group go to the User group you want to edit, e.g Editors or Writers and set the permissions from there.

 ### Granular Permissions

-As mentioned it is also possible to set Granular permissions for a specific content node in your user groups on your cloud project.
+As mentioned it is also possible to set Granular permissions for a specific content node on your cloud project.

 You can set the permission when you are creating or editing an existing user group.